AMB0000/EmbeddedSystems/Phase_D/readme.md

 Two-layer board, designed in KiCad 10.
 I assembled it by hand with hot air and a soldering iron, which meant a few joints needed rework after the first power-on (you can see the touched-up spots in the side photo).

-The board has:
+The main components:

-- An STM32 as the main MCU, programmed over SWD with an ST-Link
+- **MCU:** STM32F401RBTx — 84 MHz Cortex-M4, LQFP-64.
+Programmed over SWD with an ST-Link.
+- **Motor driver:** TB6612FNG — dual H-bridge, up to 1.2 A per channel, separate PWM and direction pins.
+- **IMU:** MPU-6050 on a breakout board, plugged into the on-board connector (CONN_MPU6050).
+I²C1 at the default 0x68 address.
+There's also an interrupt line wired back to PC13.
+- **Regulators:** LD1117S33TR (3.3 V) and LD1117S50TR (5 V) LDOs in SOT-223.
+- **Clock:** 16 MHz crystal (Y3) on OSC_IN/OSC_OUT.
+- **USB-C:** USB 2.0 receptacle with a USBLC6-2SC6 for ESD protection.
+USB DM/DP are wired to the STM32's USB FS pins so the board can be powered or talked to over USB-C.
+- **Status LEDs:** USB, 3V3, 5V, user LED, plus a WS2812B addressable LED on a TIM5 PWM pin.
-- An IMU on I²C for the tilt reading
+- **Protection:** PTC fuse (F1) on the input rail.
-- A dual H-bridge to drive both motors
-- A buck regulator to step the battery down to 3.3V for the logic
-- Two tactile buttons for reset and boot
-- JST connectors for the motors, the battery, and the IMU
+- **Buttons:** reset (SW2), boot0, regulator switch.

+The board also has connectors I designed in but didn't end up using for this build:

+- **ENCODER_CONN** — wheel encoder header (quadrature on PB6/PB7).
+My TT gearmotors don't have encoders, so this never got hooked up.
+- **MT6701_CONN** — connector for an MT6701 magnetic angle sensor on I²C3.
+- **ESP_Conn** — UART link to an ESP32 (USART1 TX/RX) for future wireless telemetry.

-The battery is two 18650 Li-ions in series, about 7.4V nominal.
-The motors run straight off the battery rail through the driver.
-There's no on-board charger — I just pull the cells and charge them externally.
+Power: two 18650 Li-ions in series, about 7.4 V nominal, into the battery JST.
+From there the 5 V LDO feeds the motor driver's logic side and the 3.3 V LDO feeds the MCU and IMU.
+The motors run directly off the battery rail through the H-bridge.
+No on-board charger — cells are charged externally.

-> Fill in the exact part numbers (STM32 variant, motor driver, buck IC) from the KiCad BOM in `Phase_B_Final_Board/FINAL_PHASE_B/`.

 ## The spacer story